 Doing gentle exercises and stretches can help ease the pain and pressure of a herniated or slipped disk.
 These include gentle stretches such as lumbar rotations, piriformis , upper hamstring stretches and gluteal stretches.

-Always speak to a chartered physiotherapist before doing any exercises to make sure they will not damage the back or cause further pain.
+Always speak to a chartered physiotherapist or a Gos osteopath before doing any exercises to make sure they will not damage the back or cause further pain.
 A physio can recommend the best exercises for each individual depending on which disk has herniated.

 Exercises to avoid

 People with a herniated disk should avoid doing strenuous activities during recovery.

 People should avoid all exercises that cause pain or feel as though they are making the pain worse.
 Avoid hamstring exercises when experiencing sciatica.